 “The fact that it is under the authority of the Waqf or Jordan is not a legal claim to ownership.
 It is a temporary condition based on power and not a valid legal claim,” Ben Yosef said.

 “Since [the Temple Mount] can be privately owned, the people who claim lineage to King David have a legal claim,” Ben Yosef added.
 “If we make a claim in court, the court would have to disprove the claim.
 The burden of proof would be on them.
 But in the meantime, the Land Authority won’t do anything without a court order from the High Court.”

 Ben Yosef is not convinced, however, that the High Court of Israel will even hear the case, but Dr. Fishman has been actively raising funds to pursue all legal avenues.

-While Israeli Prime Minister Benjamin Netanyahu continues to deny such a libel, Israel intends to keep the Temple Mount physically under Israel sovereignty and historically within the Jewish heritage, even as Arabs continue to reclassify it as their own.
+While Israel continues to deny such a libel, they intend to keep the Temple Mount physically under Israel sovereignty and historically within the Jewish heritage, even as Arabs continue to reclassify it as their own.

 In this struggle, no person, group, or entity has been able to produce a clean legal title to the Mount today.

 Who, then, actually owns this plot of land that King David bought, and to whom can the Davidic Dynasty group make its claim?